dtarudji/SOA12cUpgrade/soacs100.md

-This SOACS Provisioning Lab is now completed.
+This SOACS Provisioning Lab demo is presented by Greg.